ellismht/place-plays/README.md

 # place-plays

-An app to see what music is playing in Spotify in the area
+An app that shows currently playing songs in the area